 - the Supervisory Board may request the support of all structures of the Company or those which it makes recourse to (in particular, the Internal Audit Department and the Pirelli & C. SpA Group Compliance Department), or external consultants to collaborate in the execution of the task under the direct supervision and responsibility of the Board itself, as well as ask company representatives, identified case by case by the Supervisory Board, to attend the appropriate meetings;

 - the Supervisory Board, in order to carry out its activities, is assigned full financial/operational autonomy without expenditure limits.

-The Supervisory Body has been appointed by the Board of Directors on 31 August 2017 and it’s composed by Carlo Secchi in his quality of Chairman, by the Statutory Auditor Antonellà Carù, and in virtue of the duties held, by the Corporate Vice President Internal Audit Maurizio Bonzi and from the Corporate Vice President Corporate Affairs, Compliance and Company Secretary Alberto Bastanzio.
+The Supervisory Body has been appointed by the Board of Directors on 31 August 2017 (and integrated with the resolution taken on May 14 2018 in the view of the renewal of the Board of Statutory Auditors) and it’s composed by Carlo Secchi in his quality of Chairman, by the Statutory Auditor Antonellà Carù, and in virtue of the duties held, by the Corporate Vice President Internal Audit Maurizio Bonzi and from the Corporate Vice President Corporate Affairs, Compliance and Company Secretary Alberto Bastanzio.